oceanprotocol-archive/dev-ocean/doc/sla.md

 ### 5. Treaty Interface

-The control contracts should implements the `treaty interface`.
+The controller contracts should implements the `treaty interface`.
 This interface has only two functions in which used to fulfill and un-fulfill the conditions in the storage contract (service agreement contract).
 For more information about implementation details, checkout this [section](#treaty-implementation).
 ## Storing and Upgrading SLA

 As mentioned before, the service agreement has two representations, the [event-driven based](#event-driven-representation) representation is stored in OceanBD/Provider-py and the [on-chain agreement](#on-chain-representation) representation is stored in the service agreement storage contract.

-The service agreements could be upgraded by the service provider at anytime but once the `control contracts` smart contracts are deployed on the network, there is no way to change them.
+The service agreements could be upgraded by the service provider at anytime but once the `controller contracts` smart contracts are deployed on the network, there is no way to change them.
 As a result, the smart contract should be maintained and upgraded according to the governance model in ocean.
-The upgrading mechanism uses a directory service contract which acts as Key/value store that allows the logic/control to call other contracts i.e storage contract.
-Moreover this contract maintains the versioning status of interfaces and control contracts.
+The upgrading mechanism uses a directory service contract which acts as Key/value store that allows the logic/controller to call other contracts i.e storage contract.
+Moreover this contract maintains the versioning status of interfaces and controller contracts.
 For more information about implementation details of [Directory Service Contract](#directory-service-contract) section.

 ## Implementation Requirements in Ocean components